corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 Designing a contract as shown in the above example will suffice in many cases.
 Assuming that the constraints have been implemented correctly then, the contract functionality and design is perfectly acceptable.

 {{< note >}}
-There are cases where this design approach no longer fits the design goals of the system being implemented; specifically, in regard to contract extensibility, it's currently not possible to extend this contract to support additional constraints.
+There are cases where this design approach no longer fits the design goals of the system being implemented.
+Specifically, in regard to contract extensibility, it is currently not possible to extend a contract to support additional constraints.
 {{< /note >}}

 ## Derivable Contract Design